Madrone shield bearer (Coptodisca arbutiella)

-Description, biology and damage The serpentine madrona miner adult is a tiny moth.
+Description, biology and damage The serpentine madrone miner adult is a tiny (about 0.2 inch wingspan) moth.
 Larvae of this leaf- and twig-mining moth blaze sinuous, serpentine mines across the surface of leaves.
 Although damage might be unsightly on individual leaves, they do not affect the long-term health of the tree.
 This moth affects madrone throughout its range.
-The madrona shield bearer forms small dark areas on the upper leaf surface.
-When ready to pupate, the larvae cut two oval pieces of leaves (upper and lower leaf surface), stitches them together with silk, and moves with this case to a protected location and pupates within.
+The madrone shield bearer forms small dark areas on the upper leaf surface.
+When ready to pupate, the larvae cuts two oval pieces of leaves (upper and lower leaf surface), stitches them together with silk, and moves with this case to a protected location and pupates within.
+The adult moth is gray with three horizontal stripes and has a 0.3 inch wingspan.
 These two insects generally occur in low numbers.
-Occasionally there is a flare-up in the population which crashes by the next season due to natural controls.
+Occasionally, there is a flare-up in either population that crashes by the next season due to natural controls.

 Pest monitoring Leafminers usually are scattered in low numbers throughout the trees.
-Usually, only a few mines can be found.
+Usually, only a few mines are found.

-Remove infested leaves as they are seen if they are bothersome; or tolerate minor blemishes which do not harm the tree.
+Remove infested leaves if they are bothersome; or tolerate minor blemishes that do not harm the tree.

 See Table 3 in: